How to Dry Apples

 How to Dry apples – 3 Methods

-You can dry apples using a few different methods.
+You can dry apples using a few different dehydrating methods.
 Here’s a quick rundown:

 Air Drying Apples

 My personal favorite method is to use a food dehydrator.
-Just place the pre-treated apple slices on the dehydrator trays, ensuring they don’t overlap.
+Efficient and quick.
+Place the pre-treated apple slices on the dehydrator racks without overlapping.
 Set the dehydrator to 135°F and let it run for about 6-10 hours.

 Pretreated apple slices drying on a tray over the sink.